 Willow is a very small town located in the state of Alaska.
 With a population of 2,102 people and just one neighborhood, Willow is the 27th largest community in Alaska.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Willow is generally considered to be a blue-collar town.
-38.17% of the Willow workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Willow is a blue-collar town, with 38.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Willow is a town of sales and office workers, construction workers and builders and managers.
 There are especially a lot of people living in Willow who work in office and administrative support (19.02%), business and financial occupations (7.85%) and management occupations (7.49%).

-A relatively large number of people in Willow telecommute to their jobs.
-Overall, about 20.73% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 20.73% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.